Do Salt Water Pools Have Chlorine? Yes - Here's Why

 - Cell maintenance periods: When cleaning or replacing the salt cell

-- Cold weather: Salt cells don't operate efficiently below 60°F
+- Cold weather: Salt cells don't operate efficiently below their manufacturer's minimum temperature threshold (typically 50-60°F)

-- Low salt levels: Below 2700 ppm salt, most generators can't produce adequate chlorine
+- Low salt levels: Below the manufacturer's minimum salt level (typically 2500-2700 ppm), generators can't produce adequate chlorine

 In these cases, add liquid chlorine exactly as you would in a traditional pool.
 Avoid calcium hypochlorite (cal-hypo) shock, which adds calcium and isn't compatible with salt systems.